 Land Monitoring and Security

 SYN product is similar to the SPOT VEGETATION (reflectance TOA and NDVI products).
 This enables the correct continuity of the NDVI series, introduced by the SPOT VEGETATION tandem.
-The SPOT VEGETATION system supports the monitoring of food security and crops through the provision of operational observations of vegetation at a spatial resolution of 1 km and at continental scales.
+The SPOT VEGETATION system supported the monitoring of food security and crops through the provision of operational observations of vegetation at a spatial resolution of 1 km and at continental scales.

 In the context of crop monitoring and food security, the most useful parameter delivered by Sentinel-3 is the NDVI product.
 As with VEGETATION, this parameter is used for the early detection of deterioration of vegetation conditions and, as a consequence, of potential risk of drought.
 The evolution of a drought in the horn of Africa is shown in the image below, drawing attention to drought and subsequent famine .